rochus-keller/Interlisp/Readme.md

 Just download and unpack the compressed file to a directory.
 Start the application by double clicking on the InterlispNavigator executable.

-Here is a copy of the [Fugue.2 sources](http://software.rochus-keller.ch/interlisp-fugue-2-sources.zip) for convenience.
+Here is a copy of the (fixed) [Fugue.2 sources](http://software.rochus-keller.ch/interlisp-fugue-2-sources.zip) for convenience.

 ### Build Steps